 A disability waiver of premium pays a term or universal life policyholder’s premiums if they become permanently or temporarily disabled so their policy won’t lapse.

 Accidental Death Benefit Rider

-Accidental death benefit riders provide additional death benefits for universal life policies if the insured person dies as the result of an accident.
+Accidental death benefit riders provide additional death benefits for universal and term life policies if the insured person dies as the result of an accident.
 The amount of extra benefit varies by policy but can range from $25,000 to $150,000 in extra benefits.